 Separating work and personal life has become such a pertinent problem that people are questioning if they are working from home or living at work.
 So I decided to take this up as our discussion point this week and share simple, practical & effective tips on how to unplug from work and get appropriate rest.

-Just before you delve in, I have a more detailed version of the post here.
+Just before you delve in, I have a more detailed version of this post here.
 For the sake of brevity, I have only included the most important parts here.

-There’s no second opinion to having a dedicated space at home where you work from.
+There's no second opinion to having a dedicated space at home where you work from.
 In addition, it helps to clear your desk before you start working and after you finish.
-This gets you in the right mental space to plug in and unplug from work.
+This gets you in the right mental space to plug into work and unplug when done.

 Scott pointed out a nice hack if it’s tough for you to have a dedicated space/ room for work.
 You can instead have a ‘work basket’ where you put everything related to work e.g. laptop, work diary etc.

 Set an attainable start and end time.
 Set a ‘No work’ time range.

 Developing a work routine and sticking to a daily schedule (with a start and end time) will help you feel less stressed about work.
 No one’s forcing you to align your work timings by the clock needle.
 Have a generous buffer if you need.
 For example, your work day could start from 8 to 10 AM and go on till 6 to 8 PM.

 Alternatively, you can mark a ‘No Work’ time range, say from 8PM to 8AM.
 No matter what, you don’t take up work during this period.